Table of Contents

-The Tool-Less Chain Tensioning System is also a great addition to an already decent power tool, which allows you to fine-tune the chain without using any additional tools.
+The Tool-Less Chain Tensioning System is also a great addition to an already decent power tool, allowing you to fine-tune the chain without any additional tools.

-If you’re looking for the best battery operated chainsaw with an extendable pole, you’ll be very happy with this one.
+If you’re looking for the best battery-operated chainsaw with an extendable pole, you’ll be pleased with this one.

 You’ll find that it works great for simple jobs around the yard, like pruning branches and cutting up smaller trees.
 For those scenarios, you can’t go wrong with this chainsaw.

-For the tasks it’s made to handle, the cutting time is perfect (30-45 minutes), however, it does take a much longer time to charge (up to 2 hours).
-So, you may consider picking up an extra battery or two if you plan to do some all day jobs.
+The cutting time is perfect for the tasks it’s made to handle (30-45 minutes).
+However, it does take a much longer time to charge (up to 2 hours).
+So, you may consider picking up an extra battery or two if you plan to do some all-day jobs.

 As for bar and chain adjustments, you can make speedy changes thanks to the Tool-Less Chain Tensioning System.

-One thing I do want to point out though is that BLACK+DECKER calls this a self-oiling chainsaw.
+I do want to point out, though, that BLACK+DECKER calls this a self-oiling chainsaw.
 But the truth is, it actually has a Manual Oiler.
-There’s a small rubber button you have to push to oil the chain.
+You have to push a small rubber button to oil the chain.
 So, keep that in mind when you’re using it.

-The Makita XCU02PT1 is a cordless chainsaw that’s been done right.
+The Makita XCU04PT1 is a cordless chainsaw that’s been done right.

-Not only does it cut wood up to 12 inches thick, but it also weighs just over 10 pounds with two batteries attached.
-That’s a fantastic weight for a medium sized chainsaw.
+Not only does it cut wood up to 16 inches thick, but it also weighs just over 10 pounds with two batteries attached.
+That’s a fantastic weight for a medium-sized chainsaw.

-The best part, however, is that this machine can last for two full hours of cutting time when you purchase the 4-battery kit.
-And, it only takes 20 minutes for each battery to charge.
+However, the best part is that this machine can last for two full hours of cutting time when you purchase the 4-battery kit.
+And it only takes 20 minutes for each battery to charge.

 Like every other chainsaw on this list, it also includes a Tool-Less Chain Tensioning System for convenient operation and maintenance.

-For a wide assortment of residential projects, like trimming jobs, cutting down small trees, clearing brush, etc. this is the best battery chainsaw to use.
+This is the best battery chainsaw to use for a wide assortment of residential projects, like trimming jobs, cutting down small trees, clearing brush, etc.

 16-inch Bar and Chain